 The Company values its inventory at the lower of the actual cost to purchase and/or the current estimated market value of the inventory less expected costs to sell the inventory.
 The Company regularly reviews inventory quantities on-hand and records a provision for excess and obsolete inventory based primarily on the Company's estimated forecast of product demand.
 As demonstrated in recent years, demand for the Company's products can fluctuate significantly.
 A significant sudden increase in the demand for the Company's products could result in a short-term increase in the cost of inventory purchases while a significant decrease in demand could result in an increase in the amount of excess inventory quantities on-hand.
 In addition, the Company's industry is characterized by rapid technological change and frequent new product introductions that could result in an increase in the amount of obsolete inventory quantities on-hand.
 In such situations, the Company generally does not obtain price protection from its vendors, however, on occasion, the Company has received price protection which reduces the cost of inventory.
 There can be no assurances that the Company will be successful in negotiating such price protection from its vendors in the future.
 Additionally, the Company's estimates of future product demand may prove to be inaccurate, in which case the Company may have understated or overstated the provision required for excess and obsolete inventory.
 In the future, if the Company's inventory is determined to be overvalued, it would be required to recognize such costs in its cost of goods sold at the time of such determination.
-Likewise, if the Company does not properly estimate the lower of cost or market of its inventory and it is therefore determined to be undervalued, it may have overreported its cost of goods sold in previous periods and would be required to recognize such additional operating income at the time of sale.
+Likewise, if the Company does not properly estimate the lower of cost or market of its inventory and it is therefore determined to be undervalued, it may have over-reported its cost of goods sold in previous periods and would be required to recognize such additional operating income at the time of sale.
 Therefore, although the Company makes every effort to ensure the accuracy of its forecasts of future product demand, any significant unanticipated changes in demand or technological developments could have a significant impact on the value of the Company's inventory and its reported operating results.
 In addition, given the anticipated emergence of new technologies in the wireless industry, the Company will need to sell existing inventory quantities of current technologies to avoid further write-downs to market.
-In particular, at November 30, 2001, the Company had on hand 575,000 units of a certain phone model, which, after write-down, was valued at \$75,423.
+In particular, at November 30, 2001, the Company had on hand 575,000 units of a certain phone model, which , after write-down, was valued at \$75,423.
 In the near future, the Company expects to introduce a new model, as well as new technologies and, therefore, no guarantee can be made that further reductions in the carrying value of this model or any other models will not be required.
+See Cautionary Factors That May Affect Future Results - Our Success Depends on Our Ability to Keep Pace with Technological Advances in the Wireless Industry.